Generate malicious QR codes to hack phones and scanners

 speed

-PDF417 codes as above can encode text, numbers, and actual bytes of data and are more error-tolerant than barcodes.
-Companies like FedEx use a combination of PDF417 and other barcodes on their packing slips to automate their delivery and tracking.
+PDF417 codes as above can encode text, numbers, files and actual data bytes and are more error resistant than barcodes.
+Companies such as FedEx use a combination of PDF417 and other barcodes on their packaging sheets to automate their delivery and tracking.

 What can passwords with more data do?